 Organisers will enforce this code throughout all events.
 We expect cooperation from all participants to ensure a safe environment for everybody.

-At the conference, you’ll be able to find us easily – we’re the ones wearing matching shirts showing the SUGSA logo.
-At Meetups, we will identify committee members who you can reach out to in the event of a violation of this Code of Conduct.
-In addition, you can email us any questions or feedback at firstname.lastname@example.org, or reach out to a committee member directly on Slack.
+At the conference, when in-person, you’ll be able to find us easily – we’re the ones wearing matching shirts showing the SUGSA logo.
+At Meetups and virtual events, we will identify committee members who you can reach out to in the event of a violation of this Code of Conduct.
+In addition, you can email us any questions or feedback at email@example.com, or reach out to a committee member directly on Slack.

 The Short Version

 Our organisation is dedicated to providing a harassment-free conference and Meetup experience for everyone, regardless of gender, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).

 We do not tolerate harassment of participants in any form.
 Sexual language and imagery are not appropriate for any conference venue, including talks, workshops, parties, Twitter, or other online media.